aimms/documentation/webui/workflow-panels.rst

 |

-This setting will result in a workflow with two parent pages (indicated by the presence of the sign > on the left side of a step) as illustrated in the pictures below:
+This setting will result in a workflow panel with two parent steps (indicated by the presence of the sign > on the left side of such a step) as illustrated in the pictures below:

 .. image:: images/WF_SubLevels_2.png
     :align: center

-The user can perform a manual click action on the sign > on the left side of a parent step in order to toggle the folding/unfolding of that step in the panel (see also below).
+The user can perform a manual click action on the sign > on the left side of a parent step in order to toggle the folding/unfolding of that step in the panel (see also further below).

 The specification of the ``openClose`` state
 ++++++++++++++++++++++++++++++++++++++++++++